-Public Comments Due Aug 6 on Eldorado Draft OSV Plan
+Public Comments Closed Aug 6 on Eldorado Draft OSV Plan

-Meanwhile, the Eldorado’s Proposed Action (Alternative 2) reverses historic protections and opens many important and longstanding non-motorized areas to snowmobiles, including Anderson Ridge, numerous traditionally non-motorized areas accessed from the Carson Pass corridor, the historic Van Vleck closure, and the area around the Ludlow Hut.
+Important ski and snowshoe zones opened to snowmobiles: Meanwhile, the Eldorado’s Proposed Action (Alternative 2) actually reverses historic protections and opens many important and longstanding non-motorized areas to snowmobiles, including Anderson Ridge, numerous traditionally non-motorized areas accessed from the Carson Pass corridor and the historic Van Vleck closure.
+It also designates open to OSV use the important non-motorized area around the Ludlow Hut.
 Alternative 4 is even worse, proposing to allow OSVs in the Loon Lake winter recreation area along with all of the areas listed above.
 Alternative 4 also proposes to change the Forest Plan to allow OSVs in the Caples Creek recommended wilderness area, semi-primitive non-motorized high country areas, and in the Round Top Biological/Geological Special Interest Area!
 Click here to use our mapping tool to see how this plan might impact your favorite zones on the Eldorado NF.